What is a toxic workplace?

 Toxic workplaces are dominated by dysfunction and confusion.
 This is because these negative environments are usually accompanied by a lack of trust, ineffective communication, and power struggles.
 Those issues make it all the more challenging for team members to collaborate, so projects, meetings, and relationships frequently run off the rails.

 Office gossip is a given in most workplaces with 96 percent of respondents to a study admitting to participating in office gossip.

 Although, when gossip is taken to an extreme, is when toxic workplaces become apparent.
-If talking about others and leaving them out is a daily norm in the workplace, theres a high chance that youre working in a toxic workplace.
-It isn’t normal to openly communicates and, instead, opts for whispers, side-eye glances, and passive aggressive remarks.
-Even though it might seem harmless, but this maliciousness takes a toll.
+If talking about others and leaving them out is a daily norm in the workplace, there’s a high chance that you’re working in a toxic workplace.
+It isn’t normal to openly communicate and, instead, opt for whispers, side-eye glances, and passive-aggressive remarks.
+Even though it might seem harmless, this maliciousness takes a toll.
 Bullying is correlated with psychological burnout, depression, anxiety, and aggression.